ninabarzh/broomstick/content/posts/GDPR-letter-to-privacy-that-nobody-reads.md

 The GDPR is like a vegan buffet: well-intentioned, painfully earnest, and ultimately ignored by everyone who matters.
 It’s created more cookie banners than actual privacy, more compliance officers than actual compliance, and more "We’ve updated our policies!" emails than any human should endure.

-But hey—at least we’re protected.
+At least we’re protected.
 Or something.